More than 10 Great Fall Clean up Tips and Tricks

 Fall is one of those times of year that cleaning up is a must – the holidays are a comin’.
 So we’ve gathered up tips and tricks you can use when tackling this fall’s cleanup.

 Even if you don’t burn wood, your heating system probably has its own flue.
-It should be professionally checked—for nesting animals as well as residue buildup—and cleaned annually.
+It should be professionally checked—for nesting animals as well as residue buildup—and cleaned annually by chimney cleaning services.

 What if you don’t: Creosote in the buildup can ignite, and the fire can spread to the rest of the house.